RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 Before you can deactivate SAML SSO for an account, you must sign in to the account as a local (non-SAML) user with the owner role assigned.

+Deactivating SAML SSO for an account also removes any existing SAML-type users associated with the account.

 To deactivate SAML SSO for a specific account:

 1. In the Redis Cloud [admin console](https://app.redislabs.com), select your name to display your available accounts.